 Nevada targeted by cyberattack; specifics unknown, but no known risk to personal data

-The state of Nevada was the target of a cyberattack took down state websites and services and forced thousands of state employees home this week, Gov. Joe Lombardo's office confirmed Tuesday evening.
+The state of Nevada was the target of a cyberattack that took down state websites and services and forced thousands of state employees home this week, Gov. Joe Lombardo's office confirmed Tuesday evening.

 In a memo released to the media, the governor’s office disclosed news of the cyberattack for the first time since the state identified a "network security incident” Sunday morning.